makma/fingerprintjs.com/content/blog/how-to-use-fingerprintjs-to-prevent-bot-attacks.md

 customCTA:
   openCtaNewTab: false
 ---
-The purpose of this tutorial is to demonstrate how easy it is to detect and mitigate bad bot account signups with FingerprintJS Pro.
+The purpose of this tutorial is to demonstrate how easy it is to detect and mitigate bad bot account signups with Fingerprint Pro.
 Users will first create a sample registration website with basic security controls to prevent multiple signups, then simulate a bot attack to defeat those controls using open source tools.
-Lastly, they will integrate FingerprintJS Pro into the website’s security workflow to detect/stop advanced bots, even when other security methods have failed.
+Lastly, they will integrate Fingerprint Pro into the website’s security workflow to detect/stop advanced bots, even when other security methods have failed.

-As a starting point, readers may wish to (re)visit the tutorial on How to Prevent Multiple Signups With FingerprintJS Pro, which covers more basic attempts at multiple account creation (e.g., revisiting the registration form in incognito mode).
+As a starting point, readers may wish to (re)visit the tutorial on How to Prevent Multiple Signups With Fingerprint Pro, which covers more basic attempts at multiple account creation (e.g., revisiting the registration form in incognito mode).

 ### A WORLD OF BAD BOTS